Nieland House

 The Nieland House is a historic building located in Guttenberg, Iowa, United States.
 This two-story brick structure's construction dates from before 1886.
 It is local version of the New England Saltbox.
-The second floor has only three windows on the northern ⅔ of the facade.
+The second floor has only three windows on the northern two-thirds of the facade.
 The main floor is a symmetrical five bays wide.
 The building was listed on the National Register of Historic Places in 1984.